The Sinister Man

 The Sinister Man is a 1961 British crime drama film directed by Clive Donner and starring Patrick Allen and John Bentley.
+The screenplay was by Robert Banks Stewart based on the 1924 Edgar Wallace novel of the same title.
 It was one of the series of Edgar Wallace Mysteries, British second-features, produced at Merton Park Studios in the 1960s.

 Plot

 The body of an Oxford professor is found floating in the river Thames.
 He had previously been studying an archeological artefact known as the Kytang Wafers, and this is now missing.
 Scotland Yard investigates.
 The wafers are bits of ancient text that could alter the relations between Red China and a Tibetan type nation called "Kytang".
 An autopsy reveals that the professor was murdered by a karate blow.